emory-courses/dsa-java/docs/syllabus.md

 ## Classes

-* Students are expected to digest assigned lecture notes in the course webpage and prepare answers to the questions in the notes prior to each class.
+Students are expected to
+* Digest assigned lecture notes in the course webpage and prepare answers to the questions in the notes.
-* The actual classes will be driven by discussions and coding exercises with the aim of minimum lecturing on the materials that are already covered in the notes.
-* All students are expected to join virtually during the regular class hours although all classes are recorded for those who reside in different time zones.
+* Join virtually during the regular class hours although all classes are recorded for those who reside in different time zones.
-* It tremendously helps instructors interpret how students are doing when their faces are shown so please turn on the videos if you can during the classes.

 ## Grading